Addressing Differential Outcomes for Ethnically Diverse Learners meeting

 The breakout session provides colleagues with the opportunity to come together to discuss the project and how they could incorporate and develop the strategies provided at their institution.
 In your discussions, please consider the following topics:

-- Based on your experience, how might shared reading be potentially used to enhance cultural competence and address differential outcomes for ethnically diverse learners?
+• Within your own practice, how might food be potentially used to enhance belonging and address differential outcomes for ethnically diverse learners?
 How might it work and what would be needed?
-Here you may want to refer to similar initiatives taking place at your own institution.
+Here you may want to refer to your own food related images and share their significance to you.